-The summer intensive program at Richmond Ballet is designed for young men and women who love dance and are committed to developing their ballet technique.
-The variety of classes offered – in ballet as well as associated dance techniques – encourages program participants to deepen and expand their expertise.
-Faculty members are from The School of Richmond Ballet and Richmond Ballet’s professional company.
+The Summer Intensive Program at Richmond Ballet is designed for young people who love dance and are committed to developing their ballet technique.
+The variety of classes offered – in ballet as well as associated dance techniques – encourages program participants to advance and expand their training.
+Faculty for the Intensive are from the School of Richmond Ballet and the Richmond Ballet professional company.
 Guest faculty also contribute in specialized areas of expertise.
 Previous program participants have gone on to professional careers with Richmond Ballet as well as other ballet companies throughout the country.

 For more information about auditioning please click here.

 Summer Classes: Not all levels participate in every class